-The [School/Academy] does not keep or dispense any other medication [other than salbutamol for use with the emergency asthma kit (see below)].
+The school does not keep or dispense any other medication [other than salbutamol for use with the emergency asthma kit (see below)].

-Medication brought into [School/Academy] must be clearly labelled with the student's name, dosage, method of administration and be in-date.
+Medication brought into school must be clearly labelled with the student's name, dosage, method of administration and be in-date.

-Medication will be available to identified students at all times of the [School/Academy] day.
+Medication will be available to identified students at all times of the school day.